andrewacashner/hearingfaithms/chapters/chapter-3.md

 as songs for me in the place of my wanderings)."
 [@Lorente:Porque, 609:
-"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi* [...]."]
+"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi erant iustificationes tuæ in loco peregrinationis meæ*."]
 Within this tradition, then, the villancico uses a chant tone to present Christ himself as the song given to sinful Man in his pilgrimage.
 In the musical setting, Padilla quotes the chant formula literally, so that the symbol is present to the ear both in word and tone.
-This rich interplay between the musical and theological sides of the conceit extends throughout the whole villancico, opening up many possible points of reference and interpretations.

 The central conceit of the poem is to link the "voices of the chapel choir"---the actual sounding music being heard in the performance of the